 I can't seem to stomach wine easily, even the smell is pretty awful, but I want to acquire a taste for it for special occasions.
 I'm tired of being the only person toasting with a coke!
 I don't like sour, acidic or alcohol tastes, so I may be out of luck, but if anyone has any recommendations I'd really appreciate it.
 I should also mention that the above mentioned flavours are all usually much worse when cold, so I'm hoping for a good room-temp wine.
+Thanks in advance!

 I'm a 57 year old woman who has never acquired a taste for wine.
 Maybe it's due to that Annie Green Springs incident back in high school (LOL).
 Anyway, I often feel odd woman out in social gatherings where everyone is sipping wine.
 Help me become a late in life wine snob. :) [more inside]

 A friend's wife enjoyed some Mommy Juice white wine.
 But when he went back to the liquor store where he bought it, they were out.
 Does anyone know what ordinarily-available brand might be the same or similar (here in Rhode Island)? [more inside]

 The only place the Internet indicates we can find this is the Christmas Market, which has ended for the season.
 I've called a few places but haven't found anyone who currently has this beverage on their list.
 Will be there the 28th - 30th, and if anyone could point us at a place where we could find a glass of Gluhwein, mulled wine, Glogg (insert appropriate diacriticals where needed,) would be most appreciative.